Nonlocal field theory of quasiparticle scattering in dipolar Bose-Einstein condensates: Quasiparticles in the presence of a sound barrier

 From Fig.~\ref{figmain2}, we see the characteristic roton minimum formation in the dispersion relation caused by the dipole interactions \cite{Santos2003,Giovanazzi2004,Fischer2006,Seok,Shinn}, which singles out the spectrum subset defined by $\Omega^{\rm (r)}<\omega<\Omega^{\rm (m)}$.
 For the sake of organization, we shall denote by $k$ (respectively~$p$) the wavevector solutions at $x<0$ (respectively~$x>0$).
 Note that, in contrast to the contact-only interaction case, in each region the rotonic dispersion relation always admits 6 possible wavevector solutions, and for the propagating ones, each corresponding group velocity sign (graph slope) indicates if the solution represents plane waves traveling towards or away from the interface at $x=0$.
 Accordingly, if $\omega\notin (\Omega^{\rm (r)},\Omega^{\rm (m)})$, we have only one solution at $x\ll0$ (respectively $x\gg0$) propagating towards the interface, denoted by $k_{\rm in}$ (respectively $p_{\rm in}$), and one solution propagating away from it, $k_{1}$ (respectively $p_{1}$).
 Moreover, we also find at each side of the boundary evanescent channels, i.e., channels that are exponentially suppressed far from the barrier, denoted by $k_2$, $k_3$, $p_2$, and $p_3$.
 These channels have $\mbox{Im}\ k_i<0$ and $\mbox{Im}\ p_i>0$, $i=2,3$.

 The complementary case --- $\omega\in(\Omega^{\rm (r)},\Omega^{\rm (m)})$ --- is the physically richer one.
 We notice from Fig.~\ref{figmain2} that all the six solutions at the left hand side of the barrier represent propagating waves, with three of them, $k_{\rm in1}<k_{\rm in2}<k_{\rm in3}$ propagating towards the barrier.
 We shall label the channels propagating away from the barrier as $k_{1}<k_{2}<k_{3}$.
-To summarize the above discussion, we depict in Fig.~\ref{figmain2} lower panel the schematics of all possible field modes in our model.
+To summarize the above discussion, we depict in Fig.~\ref{figmain2} lower panel the schematics of all {solutions of Eq,~\eqref{bogonambu}}, {from which we can state the main result of our work ---the solution of the scattering problem ---, as follows: For each wave sent towards the barrier at $x=0$, we show how to determine the intensity of the reflected and transmitted waves.}

 The distinct behavior for dipolar interactions when a roton minimum is present comes from the shaded region on the LHS of the top panel Fig.~\ref{figmain2}, where three modes $k_{\rm in1}$, $k_{\rm in2}$, and $k_{\rm in3}$ in the band between $\Omega^{\rm (r)}$ and $\Omega^{\rm (m)}$, the roton and maxon frequencies, respectively, can propagate towards the barrier (cf.~lower panel on the left).
 This is in marked distinction to the contact-dominated case on the right ($x>0$) of the barrier.